JesseTNRoberts/PopulationLM/Readme.md

 Set of utilities to approximate a population of individuals (language models) on which psycholinguistic analysis may be meaningfully conducted.

+Adapted and Extended from:

+@inproceedings{shelmanov2021certain,
+  title={How certain is your Transformer?}, author={Shelmanov, Artem and Tsymbalov, Evgenii and Puzyrev, Dmitri and Fedyanin, Kirill and Panchenko, Alexander and Panov, Maxim}, booktitle={Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume}, pages={1833--1840}, year={2021}
+}

 ## Example - Creating a population and scoring with Minicons

 ```python